Zetatango/porky_lib/README.md

 ## Rake task
 If you want to write or read an encrypted file from the command line, there is a Rake write and read task.

-> Note: the environment variables can be set globally or by prepending the rake task command
+> Note: the environment variables can be set globally or by prepending them to the rake task command

 ### Write file